LaiAnTan/Monash-FIT1008/week03/queue/queue.md

 ## Main operations

-- append: add an item to the back of the queue
+- append: add an item to the back of the queue (enqueue)
-- serve: take an item off the front of the queue
+- serve: take an item off the front of the queue (dequeue)

 ## Other operations